aws-samples/amazon-sagemaker-amazon-routing-challenge-sol/README.md

 pip install -e .
 ```

-## 2. Obtain data
+## Step 2.
+Obtain data
-Register at https://registry.opendata.aws/ in order to download the Challenge data.
-More specific instructions are comging soon.
+More specific instructions will be provided here once the dataset associated with the [Amazon Last Mile Routing Research Challenge](https://routingchallenge.mit.edu/) is made publicly avaialble at [Open Data on AWS](https://registry.opendata.aws/).
 The following code snippets assume you have downloaded the `train` and `evaluation` datasets to your local machine at `/tmp/Final_March_15_Data` and `/tmp/Final_June_18_Data` respectively.

-## 3. Preprocess data
+## Step 3.
+Preprocess data
 ```bash
 train_data_dir=Final_March_15_Data
 eval_data_dir=Final_June_18_Data